Rustin9/HealthE/README.md

-🏥 HealthE – AI-Powered Wellness & Recovery Assistant
+🏥 HealthE – Wellness & Recovery Assistant

-HealthE is an AI-powered health companion that predicts recovery time from illness and recommends personalized diet plans using two machine-learning models.
+HealthE is your health companion that predicts recovery time from illness and recommends personalized diet plans using two machine-learning models.
 Built as a full-stack application with:

 Streamlit Frontend